Frequently Asked Questions

 How would the additional funds raised through a sales tax be used?

-Almost all funds will be used to cover the cost of projects in the district’s Master Facilities Plan.
-The plan identifies safety and security facilities upgrades at every school, major renovations or full school replacements at some schools, and consolidation of schools into more efficient facilities, all constructed to enhance learning and the student experience.
+It would be used to fund the cost of projects in the district’s Master Facilities Plan.
+The plan identifies safety and security upgrades at every school, major renovations or full school replacements at some schools, and consolidation of schools into more efficient facilities, all constructed to enhance learning and the student experience.
 The School Board approved the Master Facility Plan in July 2019.
 By reviewing the plan, voters can see exactly how the district will use the revenue.
+A citizen oversight committee will monitor expenditures of the new revenue to ensure those funds are properly spent on the priorities identified in the master plan.

 The district is also proposing a plan to share some revenue with charter schools under the same principles used to determine funding for each district managed school.
 A citizen oversight committee will monitor expenditures of the new revenue to ensure those funds are properly spent on the priorities identified in the master plan.